AXGKl/blog/docs/cloud/nextcloud/index.md

 The adaption scripts are within this folder, for potential later re-use after analysis why it crashed.

+They feature

+- cron replacmentn within nc
+- redis within nc
+- a maint script usr/local/bin/m
+- a backdoor into the running container, via socat

+---

 For now I continue with version 24.
 Good enough.